JustasDaugi/recipe-finder/README.md

 2. Navigate to the main project directory, recipe-finder.

-3. Install required dependencies by running command pip install -r requirements. txt.
+3. Install required dependencies by running command pip install -r requirements.txt.

 If your working with VS Code and module imports are not recognized, add the project directory in the system environment variables, giving it a name of PYTHONPATH and specifying the full path to the folder.